syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 *The [geolocation](https://goo.gl/maps/vfqoNBu946gejr3UA) of the medical facility using the Al Jazeera [video report](https://www.youtube.com/watch?v=lrD4rY0nCS4) on the town.*

 ![](/assets/investigations/Daraa2018/image7.png)
-*Satellite imagery of the medical facility (on the right) and the neighboring school (on the left).*
+*Satellite imagery on June 9th 2018, shows the medical facility (on the right) and the neighboring school (on the left).*

 ## Flight Observation Data Analysis